A Quest for the Ultimate Lawn Chair

 The Classic American Summer Chair

 Over the years, artists, carpenters, and weekend craftsmen have all created their own interpretations of this classic design and over time, these slant-back, low-seated, wide arm-rested chairs became officially known as “ Adirondack” chairs.
-Nowadays, you can get them in all sorts of configurations: loungers, loveseats, rockers, and gliders.
+Nowadays, you can get them in all sorts of configurations.
 You’ll find them down at the beach, up in the mountains and everywhere else in between.
 Like baseball, fireworks, and trips to the shore, this chair is American summer.